merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 |Protein RecA [Candidatus Peregrinibacteria bacterium GW2011_GWA2_33_10]|387|387|88%|6e-129|75%|KKP37897.1|
 |recA protein, recombination protein RecA [Candidatus Peregrinibacteria bacterium GW2011_GWF2_38_29]|382|382|84%|2e-127|77%|KKQ68511.1|

-I could have gone further, because I am not good at knowing when to stop, but I realized I should leave the rest of the fun to [Ryan Bartelme](https://twitter.com/MicrobialBart){:target="_blank"} to explore these bins deeper.
+I could have gone further (because I am not good at knowing when to stop), but I realized I should leave the rest of the fun to [Ryan Bartelme](https://twitter.com/MicrobialBart){:target="_blank"} to explore these bins deeper.

 {:.notice}
-I am not going into the details here right now, but if you did your metagenomic binning using another tool, you can still use anvi'o to do what is described here by generating a contigs database for your FASTA file, and using `anvi-import-collection` program.
+I am not going into the details here right now, but if you did your metagenomic binning using another tool, you still can use anvi'o to do what is described here by generating a contigs database for your FASTA file, and using `anvi-import-collection` program to create a collection in it, and link contig names to bin IDs.

 ## Final Words (tl;dr)